airbus-seclab/c-compiler-security/secure_c_compilation.md

 * `-fstack-protector-strong`: add stack cookie checks to functions with stack buffers or pointers
 * `-fPIE`: generate position-independant code (needed for ASLR)
+* `-fstack-clash-protection`: Insert code to probe each page of stack space as it is allocated to protect from stack-clash style attacks.

 ### References